Australian Cricket Society: Jack Pollard Trophy

 In order to encourage cricket writing in Australia, in 1984 Jack Pollard donated a trophy to be awarded by the Australian Cricket Society to the author of the best Australian cricket book published over the previous 12 months.
 It is sometimes called the Jack Pollard Literary Award.

 NB: The trophy is not awarded every year.

 Veterans cricket

-The ACS Melbourne Wandering XI plays up to 20 friendlies each season against like-minded players from the MCC XXIX Club, Lords Taverners and the Supreme Court of Victoria.
+The ACS Melbourne Wandering XI plays up to 10 friendlies each season against like-minded players from the MCC XXIX Club, Lords Taverners and the Supreme Court of Victoria.
 The Society is a founding member of Veterans Cricket Victoria. fielding Over 60 and 70 year old teams in the Victoria state wide competition and end of season carnival at Echuca.
-Seventeen ACS players have been chosen to represent Victoria at upcoming Over 60s Australian Over 60s and Over 70s Championships to be held in November 2022.
+ACS players have represented Victoria at National Over 60s, Over 65s, Over 70s and Over 75s Championships with 4 ACS members selected to play for Veterans Cricket Australia since 2009.

 The Society has been a regular participant in Golden Oldies, Vintage Cricket carnivals and Exotic Cricket Tours around the world and has hosted like-minded overseas touring teams visiting Australia since 1996.